PetrKryslUCSD/Sparspak.jl/README.md

 ## News

+- 09/18/2022: Jürgen Fuhrmann implemented dispatch to allow for arbitrary-precision floating point numbers and ForwardDiff.Dual to be routed around BLAS routines.
+This then should allow Automatic Differentiation (AD) of a sparse-matrix solve.
 - 09/01/2022: Configuration now allows for both Julia 1.6 (LTS) and the subsequent Julia versions.
 - 06/03/2022: The sparse LU solver has been now rewritten and tested.